The Forgotten Buddhist Origins of India’s Ayurvedic Medicine

 One important example of this “Hinduization” is the introductory passages in the Sanskrit texts like Charakasamhita which claim their origins in the Vedas.
 Debiprasad Chattopadhyay (see below) explains this by saying: “The fact that ayurvedic texts claim to ‘derive from’ the Veda is not evidence for medical history, but rather evidence of a bid by medical authors [of that time, i.e., of the early centuries CE Gupta period] for social acceptance and religious sanction.”

-It is important to note that some of the key arguments here were made by philosopher Debiprasad Chattopadhyay in the 1970s.
-His analysis helps us understand more comprehensively why healers/physicians were considered inferior by the priestly class (brahmanas) of the mainstream Vedic society despite the essential nature of the former’s services and knowledge.
+It is important to note that some of the key ideas we see in Zysk’s book were also shared by philosopher Debiprasad Chattopadhyay writing in the 1970s.
+His analysis helps us understand more comprehensively why healers/physicians were considered inferior by the priestly class (brahmanas) of the mainstream Vedic society, despite the essential nature of the former’s services and knowledge.
 Below are relevant excerpts from his remarkable book Science and Society in Ancient India.

 According to Manu, certain modes of obtaining livelihood are too derogatory to be normally allowed to the dvija-s or members of the privileged classes.
 Only under exceptional conditions causing dire distress, the law-giver grudgingly allows the dvija-s to go in for these.
 Their list, as given by the law-giver, is : vidyā Silpam bhrtih sevå goraksam vipanih krsih,” i.e. learning, crafts, wage-earning, servitude, cattle-raising, shopkeeping, agriculture, etc.